-A. General remarks .2
+A. (General remarks 2

-1. Introduction: Confidence building .3
+1. Introduction: Confidence building 3

-2. Purpose and scope of the draft law .4
+2. Purpose and scope of the draft law 4

-3. Restitution of real property vs. compensation .5
+3. Restitution of real property vs. compensation

-4. Fair trial - hearing of all parties .7
+4. Fair trial - hearing of all parties 7

-5. Composition of the Commission on Restitution and Rehabilitation .7
+5. Composition of the Commission on Restitution and Rehabilitation 7

-6. Appeals against the decisions of the Commission .8
+6. Appeals against the decisions of the Commission 8

-7. Citizenship of victims .9
+7. Citizenship of victims 9

-8. Monetary basis for compensation and funding .9
+8. Monetary basis for compensation and funding 10

-9. Working Languages of the Commission 10
+9. Working Languages of the Commission

-B. Further comments on an article-by-article basis 10
+B. 1 Further comments on an article-by-article basis

-C. Conclusions 17
+Conclusions

-1. By letter dated 5 December 2005, the then Minister of Justice of Georgia, Mr. Kemularia, requested the Venice Commission to give an opinion on the draft law of Georgia on Rehabilitation and Restitution of Property of Victims of the Georgian-Ossetian Conflict (CDL(2006)003).
-The Commission appointed Messrs.
-Aurescu, Bartole, van Dijk and Hamilton as rapporteurs on this issue.
-Their comments are available as documents CDL(2006)014, 006, 005 and 015 respectively.

-2. On 8-9 February, a delegation of the Venice Commission composed of Messrs Aurescu and Hamilton, accompanied by Mr. Buquicchio, Mr. Dürr and Ms Mychelova, visited Georgia and met with President Saakashvili, the Speaker and Deputy Speaker of Parliament Ms Burjanadze and Mr. Machavariani, as well as representatives of majority and opposition parties, the Prime Minister Mr. Noghaideli, the Minister for Justice Mr. Kavtaradje, as well as Deputy Minister for Justice Vardzelashvili, the Ministers for Civil Integration, Conflict Resolution Issues, European and Euro-Atlantic Integration, Refugees and Resettlement, the Deputy Minister for Foreign Affairs, resident ambassadors of the OSCE, the UNHCR and the European Commission Delegation.
+- 1. By letter dated 5 December 2005, the then Minister of Justice of Georgia, Mr Kemularia, requested the Venice Commission to give an opinion on the draft law of Georgia on Rehabilitation and Restitution of Property of Victims of the Georgian-Ossetian Conflict (CDL(2006)003).
+The Commission appointed Messrs Aurescu, Bartole, van Dijk and Hamilton as rapporteurs on this issue.
+Their comments are available as documents CDL(2006)014, 006, 005 and 015 respectively. - 2.
+On 8-9 February, a delegation from the Venice Commission composed of Messrs Aurescu and Hamilton, accompanied by Mr Buquicchio, Mr Dürr and Ms Mychelova, visited Georgia and met with President Saakashvili, the Speaker and Deputy Speaker of Parliament, Ms Burjanadze and Mr. Machavariani, as well as representatives of majority and opposition parties, the Prime Minister M. Noghaideli, the Minister for Justice Mr Kavtaradje, as well as Deputy Minister for Justice Vardzelashvili, the Ministers for Civil Integration, Conflict Resolution Issues, European and Euro-Atlantic Integration, Refugees and Resettlement, the Deputy Minister for Foreign Affairs, resident ambassadors of the OSCE, the UNHCR and the European Commission Delegation.
 The delegation also met representatives of a number of NGOs active in Georgia and from South Ossetia.
-The results of these meetings are taken onto account in drafting the present [draft] opinion.

-3. The present [draft] opinion has been adopted by the Venice Commission at its ...
-Plenary Session on ...
+The results of these meetings are taken into account in drafting the present opinion. - 3.
+The Minister for Justice of Georgia, Mr Kavtaradje, informed the Commission at its 66th Plenary Session that a revised draft law taking into account the present opinion would soon be submitted to the Venice Commission for further opinion.
+The present interim opinion has been adopted by the Commission at its 66th Plenary Session in Venice on 17-18 March 2006.